mamba4eva824/rag_pipeline/README.md

 - Store embeddings in a Pinecone vector database
 - Query the knowledge base using natural language through Slack
 - Receive AI-generated answers from Claude that are grounded in your Confluence content

+## How It Works

+1. **Data Extraction**: Retrieves content from specified Confluence spaces using the Confluence API
+2. **Text Processing**: Cleans and segments the content into semantically meaningful chunks
+3. **Embedding Generation**: Converts text chunks into vector embeddings using SentenceTransformers
+4. **Vector Storage**: Uploads embeddings to Pinecone for fast similarity search
+5. **Query Processing**: When a user asks a question, the system:
+   - Converts the question to a vector embedding
+   - Searches Pinecone for the most relevant content chunks
+   - Provides context to the OpenAI model
+   - Generate a comprehensive answer using OpenAI's ChatGPT
+6. **Response Delivery**: Returns a natural language answer grounded in the retrieved Confluence content

 ## Architecture